PrunaAI/ai-efficiency-courses/projects/README.md

 #### Example Use Cases

-Why stucking in data scarcity when you can generate exactly what you need?
-Take the control and see what you can achieve:
+Why stay stuck in data scarcity when you can generate exactly what you need?
+Take control and see what you can achieve:

 - Generate data for low-resource languages or niche domains lacking data.
-- Create images of object in various conditions and angles for object detection.
+- Create images of objects under various conditions and from multipleangles for object detection.
 - Generate news articles for a fake news detection model.

 ### 3. **Deploy an AI Model on a Consumer GPU**